Tony Robinson, Actor and Television Presenter

 "How do you know who you are unless you know where you’ve come from?
 How can you tell what’s going to happen, unless you know what’s happened before?
 History isn’t just about the past.
 It’s about why we are who we are – and about what’s next. "

-Local history studies – aspects or historical events significant to locality, Stone Age hunter-gathers & early farmers ( Rings of Change,WW1 Encampment, Foraging, Textiles & Stone Age Living eco-heritage workshops)
+Local history studies – aspects or historical events significant to locality, Stone Age hunter-gathers & early farmers ( Rings of Change,WW1 Camp, Foraging, Textiles & Stone Age Living eco-heritage workshops)

 Rings of Change – ½ day (KS2 upwards)

 A guided walk back in time, from the perspective of trees.
 By using tree growth rings, we see how the landscape has changed throughout the pre-industrial, industrial and post industrial ages.
-Workshops available at Queens Park and Hollingworth Lake and usually run alongside a teacher-led Talking Trees activity.
-Also NEW from October 2018 Rings of Change at Healey Dell.
-Developed as part of Pennine Prospects Celebrating our Woodland Heritage project with funding from the Heritage Lottery Fund and Newground Together, we are offering some FREE sessions to pilot the new activity.
-See poster for more details
+Workshops are available at Queens Park, Hollingworth Lake Healey Dell Nature Reserve and usually run alongside a teacher-led Talking Trees activity which NatureEd provides all the resources for.

 Teacher - Rings of Change at Queens Park